This page lists some of the major grant givers for churches, chapels and meeting houses in the UK.

 Community / Installation of Facilities

 The NLCF has a variety of programmes which might suit your project if it has a community angle.
+We have know many churches to have success through the Awards for All programme.
 Get in touch with your local office and have a chat with them.

 The foundation gives grants to help established projects which work in the fields of community support, arts, education and heritage, disability and health.